-Ever since, Chicago has been renowned for world-class architecture, museums, and more recently a thriving food scene.
-In the May 2017 issue of Conde Nast Traveler Chicago was named the “best restaurant city in America.”
-This is for good reason, as it has become a foodie mecca boasting much more than deep-dish pizza, hot dogs, and Italian beef sandwiches.
+Ever since, Chicago has been renowned for world-class architecture, museums, and more recently, a thriving food scene.
+In the May 2017 issue of Conde Nast Traveler, Chicago was named the “best restaurant city in America.”
+This is for good reason as it has become a foodie paradise boasting much more than deep dish pizza, hot dogs, and Italian beef sandwiches.
 Speaking of accolades, the culture vulture will be thrilled to hear that in 2015 Trip Advisor named the Art Institute of Chicago the best museum in the world beating out the Louvre, the Met, and the British Museum.

 If you find yourself in the windy city in the winter, don’t fear!
 The holidays are a magical time with the whole city decked out in the season’s finest and annual traditions like the Christkindlmarket in Daley Plaza, ice skating in Millenium park, and the Macy’s storefront windows.
-In the dead of winter, get excited for the annual Restaurants Week that takes place in late January/early February with almost two weeks and hundreds of restaurants in the Chicagoland area offering prix fixe meals at prices often less than one entrée on the regular dinner menu.
+In the dead of winter, get excited for the annual Restaurants Week that takes place in late January/early February for almost two weeks.
+Hundreds of restaurants in the Chicagoland area offer prix fixe meals at prices often less than one entrée on the regular dinner menu.
 No matter the time of year, Chicagoans will welcome you with midwest charm and hospitality.

-Chicago is home to the nation’s second largest public transportation system operated by the Chicago Transit Authority (CTA).
+Chicago is home to the nation’s second-largest public transportation system operated by the Chicago Transit Authority (CTA).
 Servicing the Chicagoland area including 35 suburbs and the city of Chicago, you can quickly get around town using the expansive train and bus system.
 Between the busses and trains, you can find a way to get from point A to point B with relative ease.
-You can use the trip planner online for exact directions and timing or browse the metro rail and bus transit maps for a custom adventure.

 If you’re more environmentally conscious or prefer pedal power, Chicago is equipped with over 200 miles (322 km) of on-street bicycle lanes.
 Although dedicated lanes cordoned off from the downtown traffic are increasing, most bike lanes are shared with city busses.
 Even the most experienced city cyclists run into trouble on the busy streets.
 Especially for the recreational rider, it’s recommended to stick to paths with foot traffic only like the lakefront trail and the 606.
-Bike rentals are a plenty through Divvy Bike with 580 stations and 5,800 bikes across Chicagoland where you can checkout and check back in bicycles.
+Bike rentals are aplenty through Divvy Bike with 580 stations and 5,800 bikes across Chicagoland where you can check out bicycles.